1sharkguy/Speech-Emotion-Recognition/README.md

-# Speech Emotion Recognition Project
+# Speech Emotion Recognition

 ## Overview
-This project is a web-based application for recognizing emotions from speech.
-It uses a deep learning model to analyze the emotional tone in spoken words.
-The backend is built with FastAPI, providing robust and efficient handling of requests, and the frontend is developed using React, offering a dynamic and responsive user interface.
+This repository contains the code for a Speech Emotion Recognition (SER) application.
+The application is designed to identify emotions from speech using a deep learning model.
+The backend is built with FastAPI and deployed on Google Cloud Platform (GCP), while the frontend is developed using React and deployed on Vercel.

 ## Features
-- **Emotion Recognition**: Analyze spoken words and identify emotions like happiness, sadness, anger, etc.
-- **User-Friendly Interface**: Easy-to-use web interface for uploading audio files.
-- **Real-Time Analysis**: Quick processing and visualization of emotional tones.
+- Audio recording and upload functionality.
+- Real-time emotion detection from speech.
+- Responsive UI for a seamless user experience.

+## Technology Stack
+- **Backend**: FastAPI
+- **Frontend**: React
+- **Deployment**: GCP (Backend), Vercel (Frontend)

 ## Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

 ### Prerequisites
-- Python 3.8 or later
+- Python 3.8+
-- Node.js 12.x or later
-- npm or yarn
+- Node.js and npm

-### Installation
+### Installing
+A step-by-step guide to get a development environment running.

 1. **Clone the Repository**
    ```bash
    git clone https://github.com/1sharkguy/Speech-Emotion-Recognition.git